-Keaton (1986) has mapped the areas of potential tectonic subsidence along the Wasatch fault zone in Weber County and estimated the amount of tilting and flooding.
-This mapping is based on a theoretical model and must be considered preliminary and approximate.
+Keaton (1986) has mapped the areas of potential tectonic subsidence along the Wasatch fault zone in Davis County and estimated the amount of tilting and flooding.
+This mapping is based on a theoretical model and must be preliminary and considered approximate.
 Tectonic subsidence is a poorly understood phenomenon along the Wasatch Front, and these maps represent an initial attempt to depict the nature and extent of the hazard.
 The principal application of the maps is to make land-use planners and other users aware of the hazard and to indicate those areas where further study may be necessary.
 Site-specific tectonic subsidence studies are recommended only for critical facilities in areas of potential lake-margin and ponded shallow ground-water flooding.
 However, certain vulnerable facilities such as high-cost wastewater-treatment plants and hazardous-waste facilities should also consider potential tilting.
-It would also be prudent to consider this hazard for other types of development within the area of potential subsidence and take precautions.
+It would also be prudent to consider this hazard for other types of